ringcentral/engage-voice-api-docs/docs/postman.md

 This Postman spec is designed for following environment:

-* Current RingCentral Engage Voice account located at: https://engage.ringcentral.com.
+* Current RingCentral RingCX account located at: https://engage.ringcentral.com.
 See [here for more information on current and legacy systems.](../authentication)
-* RingCentral Engage Voice user linked to RingCentral Office user for Single Sign-on.
-RingCentral Office user should be using RingCentral password authenticaiton, not SAML-based Single Sign-on.
+* RingCentral RingCX user linked to RingCentral MVP user for Single Sign-on.
+RingCentral MVP user should be using RingCentral password authenticaiton, not SAML-based Single Sign-on.
 * RingCentral app created at https://developers.ringcentral.com with OAuth 2.0 Password Credentials flow enabled.

 ## Using Postman